-NEAT CEMENT GROUT - means a mixture consisting of water and Portland cement (American Concrete Institute Types I, II, or III), without additives, or other types of cement as approved by the DNR and having maximum allowable 6 gallons of water per bag of Portland cement (a mixture consisting of water and Portland cement - American Concrete Institute Type I or American Concrete Institute Type III), or other approved types of cement and acceptable amounts of those additives approved for use in cement grouts by the permitting authority.
+NEAT CEMENT GROUT - means a mixture consisting of water and Portland or Portland type 1L cement (American Concrete Institute Types I, II, or III), without additives, or other types of cement as approved by the DNR and having maximum allowable 6 gallons of water per bag of Portland or Portland type 1L cement (a mixture consisting of water and Portland or Portland type 1L cement - American Concrete Institute Type I or American Concrete Institute Type III), or other approved types of cement and acceptable amounts of those additives approved for use in cement grouts by the permitting authority.
+Fly Ash is not permitted for use as an additive.

-NON-ARTESIAN WELL OR WATER-TABLE WELL - means a well in which the water does not arise above the source bed; i.e., a drive point or dug well, or other well which does not penetrate a confining bed.
+NON-ARTESIAN WELL OR WATER-TABLE WELL - means a well in which the water does not arise above the source bed; (i.e., a drive point or dug well, or other well which does not penetrate a confining bed).